joerggollnick/ovh-dns/README.md

 OVH DNS
 =======

-Use this script in a cron to update a given A record in your DNS zone, using OVH API.
+Use this script in a cron to update a given A/AAAA/... record in your DNS zone, using OVH API.

 Dependencies